AMSA Search and Rescue

-  The search and rescue service is provided by the Rescue Coordination Centre - Australia, the national search and rescue organisation, which is part of the Australian Maritime Safety Authority (AMSA).
+The search and rescue service is provided by the Australian Maritime Safety Authority (AMSA Search and Rescue).

-Operating 24 hours, the Rescue Coordination Centre - Australia in Canberra is responsible for the national coordination of both maritime and aviation search and rescue.
-RCC Australia is also responsible for the management and operation of the Australian ground segment of the Cospas-Sarsat distress beacon detection system.
+Operating 24 hours, AMSA Search and Rescue in Canberra is responsible for the national coordination of both maritime and aviation search and rescue.
+AMSA is also responsible for the management and operation of the Australian ground segment of the Cospas-Sarsat distress beacon detection system.

-RCC Australia is staffed by search and rescue (SAR) specialists who have a naval, merchant marine, air force, civil aviation or police service background.
-RCC Australia also coordinates medical evacuations, broadcasts maritime safety information and operates the Modernised Australian Ship Tracking and Reporting System (MASTREP).
+AMSA Search and Rescue is staffed by search and rescue (SAR) specialists who have a naval, merchant marine, air force, civil aviation or police service background.
+It also coordinates medical evacuations, broadcasts maritime safety information and operates the Modernised Australian Ship Tracking and Reporting System (MASTREP).

 Search and Rescue Procedure

-On receiving a distress signal or being notified of a missing civil aircraft or seagoing vessel, RCC Australia will take action to establish the safety of the aircraft, vessel or source of the signal.
+On receiving a distress signal or being notified of a missing civil aircraft or seagoing vessel, AMSA will take action to establish the safety of the aircraft, vessel or source of the signal.
 This action may include:

 - coordinating a search and rescue with assistance from organisations as appropriate, such as the Defence forces, trained aviation organisations (Civil SAR Units), emergency medical helicopters, state Police services, state emergency services, the Australian Communications and Media Authority (ACMA), airlines, the general aviation industry, volunteer marine rescue groups, the Bureau of Meteorology, the shipping industry and fishing cooperatives.